IgrisViOverlord-10/ec2-nginx-static-site/README.md

 ## 📌 What I Built

 This project demonstrates static website hosting on an Ubuntu-based Amazon EC2 instance using Nginx as the web server.
-Instead of serverless hosting (like S3), this implementation provisions compute infrastructure and follows a version-controlled Git deployment workflow, representing a traditional single-tier web architecture.
+Unlike serverless hosting (like S3), this implementation provisions compute infrastructure and follows a version-controlled Git deployment workflow, representing a traditional single-tier web architecture.

 ---

 ## 🏗 Architecture Flow

 Client → Internet → Security Group → EC2 Instance → Nginx → index.html

-- Amazon EC2 provides compute infrastructure
-- Security Group controls inbound access (SSH 22, HTTP 80)
-- Nginx serves static content from `/var/www/html`
-- Git manages version-controlled deployment

 ---